jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/isd-generate.md

 ## Setting Up NAIF Data

-For use of NAIF Data with ISIS, see [The ISIS Data Area](https://github.com/DOI-USGS/ISIS3/blob/dev/README.md#the-isis-data-area).
+For use of NAIF Data with ISIS, see the [ISIS Data Area](../../how-to-guides/environment-setup-and-maintenance/isis-data-area.md).
 For use of NAIF data with ALE, continue below.

 ### Downloading NAIF SPICE Data with wget